 Taraxaci officinalis radix is described in the European Pharmacopoeia 10.2 (1852) as follows: Whole or cut, dried underground parts of Taraxacum officinale F.H.
 Wigg.

-Identification according European Pharmacopoeia (simplified): The dark brown or blackish taproot shows little branching and is deeply wrinkled longitudinally on the outer surface.
+Identification according to European Pharmacopoeia (simplified): The dark brown or blackish taproot shows little branching and is deeply wrinkled longitudinally on the outer surface.
 The thickened crown shows many scars left by the rosette of leaves.
 The fracture is short.
-A transverse section shows a shows many scars left by the rosette of leaves.
-The fracture is short.
 A transverse section shows a greyish-white or brownish cortex containing concentric layers of brownish laticiferous vessels and a porous, pale yellow, non-radiate wood.

-Reduce to a powder.
+Reduced to a powder.
 The powder is yellowish-brown.
-Examine under a microscope using chloral hydrate solution.
+Examined under a microscope using chloral hydrate solution.
 The powder shows the following diagnostic characters: fragments of brown or reddish-brown cork, in surface view and transverse section with flattened, thin-walled cells, sometimes accompanied by parenchyma; reticulate lignified vessels fragments of parenchyma, some containing branched laticiferous vessels, in longitudinal section and transverse section; granular contents of laticiferous vessels.
-Examine under a microscope using glycerol.
+Examined under a microscope using glycerol.
 The powder shows numerous irregular, angular inulin fragments, free or included in the parenchyma cells.